SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ---

 Definitions clarify meaning for new users.
 Don't assume that your label is understandable, now, or over time!
 Provide a definition so that others may interpret and apply this CVT term as your project intends it to be used.

-Think in terms of how you would want your term to be passed on with fidelity to someone inheriting your dataset.

 ## Keywords / Tags